andreped/DMDetect/README.md

 Code relevant for training, evaluating, assessing and deploying Convolutional Neural Network (CNN) for Digital Mammography (DM) image classification.

-The project and code is defined is such a way that it should be able to deployed out-of-the-box, given that the project structure is defined as below.
+The project and code is defined such that it should be easy to use out-of-the-box, given that the project structure is defined as below.
-For instance, I have tested this both on a local Win10 machine and using Google Colab without any issues, see notebooks/ for jupyter notebook examples.
+For instance, I have tested the project both on a local Win10 machine and using Google Colab without any issues, see notebooks/ for jupyter notebook example(s).

 For this project we have used TensorFlow 2.4 (with CUDA 11).
 This enabled us to experiment with TFRecords and tf.data.Dataset, which is suitable for efficient batch generation during training, as well as GPU-accelerated data augmentation.

 ### Preliminary results

-I've trained a CNN that detects images containing breast cancer tumour tissue.
+I've trained a CNN that detects images containing breast cancer tissue.
 We get quite good results, without really tuning the network or training for long.
 A summary of the results can be seen below:

 <!--
    Classes   |  Precision  |  Recall  |  F1-score  |  Support